openstack/ironic/doc/source/install/get_started.rst

 :ironic-ui-doc:`ironic-ui <>`
   Horizon dashboard, providing graphical interface (GUI) for the Bare Metal API.

-:ironic-inspector-doc:`ironic-inspector <>`
-  An associated service which performs in-band hardware introspection by PXE booting unregistered hardware into the ironic-python-agent ramdisk.

 diskimage-builder_
   A related project to help facilitate the creation of ramdisks and machine